Right Arrow

 Improve phase: Real-time validation of process changes

-Video analytics accelerates the Improve phase by providing immediate feedback on implemented changes.
+Video analytics accelerates the Improve phase by providing real-time feedback on implemented changes.
 When teams modify a changeover procedure or adjust workstation layouts, they can monitor the impact in real-time rather than waiting weeks for statistical validation.

-Control phase: Sustained monitoring preventing regression
+Control phase: Sustained monitoring to guard against regression

 Measuring success: Key performance improvements from video-enhanced DMAIC